- Subscribe To The QA Lead Newsletter to get our latest articles and podcasts.

 We’re trying out transcribing our podcasts using a software program.
 Please forgive any typos as the bot isn’t correct 100% of the time.

 In the digital reality, evolution over revolution prevails.
-The QA approaches and techniques that worked yesterday will fail you tomorrow.
+The QA Lead approaches and techniques that worked yesterday will fail you tomorrow.
 So free your mind.
 The automation cyborg has been sent back in time.
-Ted Speaker Jonathon Wright’s mission is to help you save the future from bad software.
-This podcast is brought to you by Eggplant.
-Eggplant helps businesses to test, monitor, and analyze their end to end customer experience and continuously improve their business outcome.
+Ted Speaker Jonathon Wright's mission is to help you save the future from bad software.

 Jonathon Wright Hey, welcome to this episode.
 Today, I'm going to be joined by Theresa Neate all the way from Melbourne, Australia.